Grades 3rd – 8th

 Registration Information

-Registration now open!
+Registration coming soon!
 Using the link below, submit camper information and then select the course or courses you would like your writer to join.
 Sibling discounts (-$50 for each additional child after the first registration) will be automatically deducted before checking out.

 If you encounter any issues with the registration process please try using a different browser (Chrome is preferred).
 If that doesn’t help, email us at bawp@berkeley.edu.